Dogras

 - Discipline And Behavior

-- Discipline is maintained through cultural norms and family expectations, with an emphasis on respect and responsibility.
+- Discipline is often maintained through community norms and family expectations, with an emphasis on respect and obedience.

 - Authority Attitudes